Facts about Tim Conway

 That led to a movie career in Disney comedies, and, more importantly, a spot as a regular guest on The Carol Burnett Show, beginning in 1967.
 Conway joined the cast full-time in 1975 and became an audience favorite.
 His special talent for making co-star Harvey Korman lose composure during a sketch became a trademark of the duo.
 While on Burnett’s show, Conway won three Emmys as a performer and one as a writer; he went on to win a fifth Emmy for a guest role in the series Coach (1997), and a sixth for a guest role on 30 Rock (2008).

-To younger viewers, Conway is known as the voice of Barnacle Boy in the cartoon Spongebob Squarepants.
+To younger viewers, Tim Conway is known as the voice of Barnacle Boy in the cartoon Spongebob Squarepants.
 His feature film credits include The World’s Greatest Athlete (1973), The Apple Dumpling Gang (1975), The Shaggy D.A.
 (1976) and Cannonball Run II (1984).
+He published a memoir, What’s So Funny?, in 2013.

-During the 1980s, Tim Conway marketed a series of home videos, including Dorf on Golf and Dorf Goes Fishing… On Spongebob Squarepants, he was the sidekick to Mermaid Man, who was voiced by Conway’s former co-star, Ernest Borgnine.
+During the 1980s, Tim Conway marketed a series of home videos, including Dorf on Golf and Dorf Goes Fishing… On Spongebob Squarepants, he was the sidekick to Mermaid Man, who was voiced by Conway’s former co-star, Ernest Borgnine… Tim Conway was married to the former Mary Anne Dalton from 1961 until their divorce in 1978; they had a total of six children together.
+In 1984 he remarried to Charlene Fusco, who was a secretary for Carol Burnett.

 Something in Common with Tim Conway